kesavanm/web-dev-setup/tools/ide-editor/atom/README.md

 ```
 You may need to restart the Network as well ATOM editor itself

+Also try executing `apm config set strict-ssl false` on `cmd` terminal when ATOM is running!

 ##### Multi Instances
 **Running different flavor(version) as another instance** Sometime you may need to run multi instances of ATOM or it's different flavor with it's own profile & settings.
 To acheive this on Windows modify the `<ATOM_FLAVOR>.cmd` file located at  `%USERPROFILE%\AppData\Local\<ATOM_FLAVOR>\bin\`: